 The deadline for application is January 15, 2019.
-Presentation of these prizes will be held in early March 2018.
-CPAC Foundation welcomes applications from Canadian citizens, immigrants and international students with CPAC student membership, of all ethnic backgrounds.
+Presentation of these prizes will be held in early March 2019.
+CPAC Foundation welcomes applications from Canadian citizens and immigrants of all ethnic backgrounds.
+The post-secondary international students with CPAC student membership are also welcomed to apply.

 Previous CPAC Award/Scholarship recipients are not eligible to apply for the same category again.
 Previous CPAC Bursary and Education Scholarship recipients are eligible to apply for any scholarships.